Text by CLOT Magazine

-Bucharest Artworlds is the central exhibition organised at The Wrong Biennale #4 which opened in November last year.
-We wrote in the past about The Wrong, the global event which is crossing arts and digital culture for more than eight years and invites the audience to explore an increasingly rich online & offline selection of digital art.
+Bucharest Artworlds is the central exhibition organised at The Wrong Biennale #4, which opened in November last year.
+We wrote about The Wrong, the global event which has crossed arts and digital culture for more than eight years and invites the audience to explore an increasingly rich online & offline selection of digital art.
 The current biennale edition brings together dozens of exhibitions, events, and experiments, including those in Bucharest.

 This year’s exhibition in Bucharest is curated by Lavinia Cazacu and Cosmin Mitea, an independent curator and a curator trained as a management consultant in strategy and operations.
 They are presenting Bucharest Artworlds, an exhibition that aims to bring together fields, practices, projects and people that are from rather different art spheres, facilitating the creation of knowledge and starting a dialogue within the art world ecosystem in order to find some answers for the current issues through research, digital visual dialogue, and technology.

 What is wrong with the artworld(s)? is the question behind the central exhibition, which opened on February 14 at Rezidenta BRD Scena 9 in Bucharest with a tagline by which We explore the idea of extending art beyond its mere worlds in the context of the accessibility offered by the new technologies, but acknowledging the limitations produced by the same technologies as described by the curators.